changlinli/notify-new-package/README.md

 version of a dependency has been released.
 Or maybe you're just a user of software who'd like to know when a new version has come out.

-## Why do I see .pem files committed?
+## Why do I see .pem and .pfx files committed?
 Is this a security vulnerability?

 These are publicly made available by Fedora to allow for connecting to their public instance of AMQP brokers.
 So no, they're meant to be public and are